offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-Burrows-wheeler transform (BWT) is a matrix formed by combining all cyclic rotations of a sequence and sorting lexicographically.
-It's used for efficiently determining the number of times some substring appears in a sequence, and with some extensions it can determine their positions in the sequence as well.
+A BWT matrix is formed by stacking all possible cyclic rotations of a sequence and sorting lexicographically.
 Similar to suffix arrays, the sequence must have an end marker, where the end marker symbol comes first in the lexicographical sort order.

-For example, the BWT of "banana¶" (*¶* is the end marker), first creates a matrix by stacking all possible cyclical rotations...
+For example, the BWT matrix for "banana¶" (*¶* is the end marker) is constructed by first stacking all possible cyclical rotations...

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|